 Drawbacks for this type of repair may include:

-- This type of silicone coating relies on the structural integrity of the existing substrate for stability, and full inspection is crucial to ensuring success.
+- This type of silicone coating relies on the structural integrity of the existing substrate for stability, and a full inspection is crucial to ensuring success.

 - Financially, the long-term 20-year warranties available with silicone coating repairs are not as cost-effective as a more substantial re-cover of the entire roof.